mali-afridi/Uncertainty-Quantification-Using-Evidential-Deep-Learning/README.md

 Run python cv_project/resume700_900.py to start training on unc700.pth with EDLLoss() for another 200 epochs with lr = 1e-2 This will save model named unc900.pth

+run inference.py to compare your noising and denoising images uncertainty

+run inference_custom.py to infer custom images stored in data/images/custom/ on model unc900.pth and store results in data/images/results/

+run confusion_matrix.py to run model's inference on test images of flower 102 and perform uncertainty filtering to give out confusion matrices.